ziapeltagames/lavender-hack/WILDERNESS.md

 ## Watches and Hexes

-Time during wilderness exploration is divided into four hour watches, for a total of six watches each day (dawn, day, day, dusk, night, night).
+Time during wilderness exploration is divided into **four hour watches**, for a total of six watches each day (dawn, day, day, dusk, night, night).
 Using a stack of different colored poker chips is an effective way to track this (red, yellow, yellow, red, black, black).
 Watches are tracked during wilderness exploration and dungeon exploration.

 The standard hex is assumed to be three miles across and populated with terrain that is difficult to negotiate (mountains, jungle, woods).
 Hexes of different sizes will require slight modifications to this procedure.